uxuycom/uxuy-docsite/docs/privacy.md

 Response to Subpoenas or Court Orders or to Protect Rights and to Comply with Our Policies.
 To the extent permitted by law, we will disclose your information to government authorities or third parties if:

-required to do so by law, or in response to a subpoena or court order or similar request from judicial authority;
+ 1. required to do so by law, or in response to a subpoena or court order or similar request from judicial authority;
-we believe in our sole discretion that disclosure is reasonably necessary to protect against fraud, to protect the property or other rights of us or other users, third parties or the public at large; or we believe that you have abused the Service by using it to attack other systems or to gain unauthorized access to any other system, to engage in spamming or otherwise to violate applicable laws.
+we believe in our sole discretion that disclosure is reasonably necessary to protect against fraud, to protect the property or other rights of us, or

+ 2. other users, third parties or the public authorities or we believe that you have abused the Services by using it to attack other systems or to gain unauthorized access to any other system, to engage in spamming or otherwise to violate applicable laws.

 You should be aware that, following disclosure to any third party, your information may be accessible by others to the extent permitted or required by applicable law, unless specific restrictions have been implemented.
-Business Transfers; Bankruptcy.

 In the event of a merger, acquisition, bankruptcy or other sale of all or a portion of our assets, any user information owned or controlled by us may be one of the assets transferred to third parties.
-We reserve the right, as part of this type of transaction, to transfer or assign your information and other information we have collected from users of the Service to third parties.
+We reserve the right, as part of this type of transaction, to transfer or assign your information and other information we have collected from users of the Services to third parties.

 Other than to the extent ordered by a bankruptcy or other court, the use and disclosure of all transferred user information will be subject to this Privacy Policy.
 However, any information you submit or that is collected after this type of transfer may be subject to a new privacy policy adopted by the successor entity.

 Aggregated Information.

 We may share information relating to users of the Service with affiliated or unaffiliated third parties on an anonymous, aggregate basis.
 While this information will not identify you personally, in some instances these third parties may be able to combine this aggregate information with other data they have about you, or that they receive from third parties, in a manner that allows them to identify you personally.